What is Name Range in Excel?

 Things to Remember

-You must follow the below instruction while using the name range in excel.
+You must follow the below instruction while using the name range.

-- An Excel name should be under 255 characters long.
+- The name should be under 255 characters long.

 - Names must be continuous and can’t contain spaces and most punctuation characters.